-Q: My child is on the special needs register and has an 'APDR'.
-What happens if they make good progress and 'catches up' to where they should be?
+Q: My daughter is on the special needs register and has a 'My Plan'.
+What happens if she makes good progress and 'catches up' to where she should be?

-For some children on the SEN register, the support provided will enable them to make progress so that additional provision will no longer be required.
-In these cases, this will be discussed with the parents and relevant staff and the child will be removed from the SEN register and the APDR will no longer be provided.
-The progress of these children will continue to be monitored through the systems already stated.
-If the progress of a child causes concern in the future, parents will be consulted and the child will be reinstated on the SEN register and an updated APDR set up.
+For some children on the SEN register, the provision provided will enable the gap in attainment between your child and their peers to be eliminated and any additional provision will no longer be required.
+In these cases, this will be discussed with you and your daughter.
+Her name will be removed from the SEN register and a copy of 'My Plan' will no longer be provided.
+Your child's progress will continue to be monitored, however, and if her progress causes concern in the future, you will be consulted and she will be reinstated on the SEN register.

-Q: My child has special educational needs.
-How will the school support them when they move to another class?
+Q: My son has special educational needs.
+How will the school support him when he moves to another class?

-When your child moves class at the end of the academic year, the present class teacher will meet with the receiving class teacher during the summer term to discuss the specific needs of all the children in the class.
-APDR, reports and any other relevant information will be shared with the new class teacher.
+When your child moves class at the end of the academic year, the present class teacher will meet with the receiving class teacher during the summer term to discuss the specific needs of all the children in the class, including your son's.
+All Plans, reports and any other relevant information will be passed on to the new class teacher.

-If your child is moving to another school, we will make sure that all records about them are passed on as soon as possible.
+If your son is moving to another school, we will make sure that all records about him are passed on as soon as possible.

-When your child transfers to secondary school, meetings will be held between the SENCos of both schools, between the secondary school SENCo and the Year 6 teachers, and also between the Year 7 Coordinator and the Year 6 teachers to discuss the needs of the children.
-The SENCo at Brampton Village Primary School will also send all relevant information to the receiving school.
+When your son transfers to secondary school, meetings will be held between the SENCos of both schools, between the secondary school SENCo and the Year 6 teachers, and also between the Year 7 Coordinator and the Year 6 teachers to discuss the needs of the children.
+The SENCo at Brampton Village Primary School will also send all reports, Plans and other relevant information to the receiving school.

-Special transition groups will be held in the summer term before leaving to support the children and allay any concerns or worries they may have.
-They will be given the opportunity to visit their new school on several occasions before the end of the summer term.
+Special transition groups will be held in the summer term before leaving to support your son and allay any concerns or worries he may have.
+He will be given the opportunity to visit his new school on several occasions before the end of the summer term.

-If a child has an EHC Plan, the SENCo from the secondary school will also be invited to attend the Annual Review in Years 5 and 6 or when they leave this school.
+If your son has a statement of educational need or an EHC Plan, the SENCo from the secondary school will also be invited to attend the Annual Review in Years 5 and 6 or when they eaves this school.